-The exponents, $\beta$ and $\gamma$ have universal values across a range of systems, based on their microscopic symmetries, giving rise to a so-called universality class.
-In the two-dimensional Ising universality class, $\beta=\frac{1}{8}$ and $\gamma=\frac{7}{4}$ as stated above, while in the mean-field universality class, the corresponding values are $\beta = \frac12$ and $\gamma = 1$ \cite{stanley}.
+The exponents $\beta$ and $\gamma$ have universal values across a range of systems, based on their microscopic symmetries, giving rise to a so-called universality class.
+Within the two-dimensional Ising universality class, relevant here, one has $\beta=\frac{1}{8}$ and $\gamma=\frac{7}{4}$ as stated above, while within the mean-field universality class, the corresponding values are $\beta = \frac12$ and $\gamma = 1$ \cite{fisher_scaling,stanley}.